California Institution for Men (CIM)

 The California Institution for Men is in Chino, located an hour from the beach or the mountains, and best known for the beautiful San Bernardino mountainside in the Chino Valley.
 In the Chino area you can enjoy Chino Hills State Park to hike and sightsee or any of the ten fishing locations in the area or visit the Planes of Fame Air Museum and the Yanks Air Museum or ride horses at the Prado Equestrian Center.
 Chino, so much to see and do, and a great place to call home.

-- Facility A has an inmate population of approximately 1113 Level-II Sensitive Needs Yard (SNY) inmates.
-The facility consists of eight dormitory housing units and each housing unit has a capacity of approximately 140 inmates.
+- Facility A has an inmate population of approximately 960 medium level-II Non-Designated Programming Facility inmates.
+The facility consists of eight dormitory housing units and each housing unit has a capacity of approximately 137 inmates.

-- Facility B has an inmate population of approximately 977 medium/maximum custody level inmates and serves as a reception center receiving and processing male inmates that have been newly committed to CDCR primarily from Riverside and San Diego County.
-The Reception Center completes diagnostic tests, medical/mental health screening, and literacy assessments for classification in order to determine the inmate’s appropriate institutional placement.
-In addition to the reception center mission, Facility B includes Palm Hall as a designated Administrative Segregation Unit.
-This Administrative Segregation unit receive inmates from CIM, California Rehabilitation Center, Local CDCR/Cal Fire camps, Inmates serving Security Housing Unit terms, in route to court or other CDCR Institutions.
+- Facility B has an inmate population of approximately 977 medium/maximum custody level-II Non-Designated Programming Facility inmates.
+In addition to the Non-Designated Programming Facility mission, Facility B includes Palm Hall as a designated Administrative Segregation Unit.
+This Administrative Segregation unit receive inmates from CIM, California Rehabilitation Center, local CDCR/Cal Fire camps, inmates serving Security Housing Unit terms, in route to court or other CDCR Institutions.

-- Facility C has an inmate population of approximately 760 Level-II Sensitive Needs Yard (SNY) inmates, many of whom are serving life sentences.
+- Facility C has an inmate population of approximately 760 level-II Non-Designated Programming Facility inmates, many of whom are serving life sentences.
 The facility consists of four housing units with a capacity of approximately 200 inmates.
 Facility C is located approximately 2 miles east of CIM’s main complex.

-- Facility D has an inmate population of approximately 2000 general population inmates and is designated as a Secure Level-I. The facility consists of twelve housing units with each housing unit having a capacity of approximately 200 inmates.
-The California Code of Regulations defines a Level I as consisting primarily of open dormitories with a low security level with inmates with 0 to 18 points (least likely to misbehave) are housed in Level I facilities.
+- Facility D has an inmate population of approximately 2,000 general population inmates and is designated as a Secure Level-I. The facility consists of 12 housing units with each housing unit having a capacity of approximately 200 inmates.
+The California Code of Regulations defines a Level I as consisting primarily of open dormitories with a population of low security level inmates.
+Inmates with 0 to 18 points (least likely to misbehave) are housed in Level I facilities.
 Inmates with minimum custody can be housed and work outside the secure perimeter where inmates with medium custody are housed and work inside the secure perimeter but can live in a dormitory environment.

 CIM opened in San Bernardino County in 1941 on 1,700 acres of land.
 The California Institution for Men (CIM) is a large complex consisting of four separate facilities under the administration of one warden.